CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Experiments

 \subsubsection{Augmentation Methods}

-Before training the self-supervised model with the Barlow Twins loss, two distinct views of the input must be generated using augmentation techniques designed for time-series data.
+Before training the self-supervised model with the BYOL loss, two distinct views of the input must be generated using augmentation techniques designed for time-series data.
 We evaluated four such augmentation methods and selected the one that performed best for our model.
-Fig. ~\ref{fig:augmethods} illustrates the effect of these four methods on a randomly chosen accelerometer time series.
-The corresponding performance results are summarized in Table \ref{tab:augmentations}.
-As shown, the crop-and-resize method slightly outperforms the others, particularly in terms of the forgetting ratio.
+Fig.~\ref{fig:augmethods} illustrates the effect of these four methods on a randomly chosen accelerometer time series.
+The corresponding performance results are summarized in Table~\ref{tab:augmentations}.
+As shown, the zero-masking method outperforms the others, particularly in terms of the forgetting ratio across all three datasets.
 Based on these results, we used this augmentation method to train CLAD-Net.